The Final Riot!

-The Final Riot! is the second official live album by American rock band Paramore and was released on November 25, 2008, with a bonus DVD containing the full live concert plus behind-the-scenes footage.
+The Final Riot! is the second official live album by the American rock band Paramore and was released on November 25, 2008, with a bonus DVD containing the full live concert plus behind-the-scenes footage.

 The DVD was filmed on August 12, 2008, at the Congress Theater in Chicago on The Final Riot!
 Summer Tour.
 It contains a documentary entitled "40 Days of Riot!", showing the band on tour.
 It is available in a standard and limited deluxe edition, which includes a 36-color-page booklet of the tour, along with another documentary, 40 MORE Days of Riot!.